Weston Domestic Violence Arrest Lawyer

 Everyone has heard the Miranda warnings on TV “anything you say can and will be used against you in a court of law”, and they are not lying.
 The prosecution can and will use your statements against you when possible.
 Even a seemingly innocuous statement could lead to a more severe restraining order being implemented in the short term and put custody rights and personal freedom at risk in the long term.
 However, in some cases statements made in violation of your Constitutional rights may be excluded.

-If retained in time, a seasoned lawyer can start advocating for a defendant immediately after their Weston domestic violence arrest, including at this first protective order hearing.
+If retained in time, a seasoned attorney can start advocating for a defendant immediately after their Weston domestic violence arrest, including at this first protective order hearing.
 Importantly, they could also offer guidance during interviews with Family Relations Officers, law enforcement officers, DCF investigators, and prosecuting attorneys, ensuring that the defendant does not say or do anything that might inadvertently hurt their case and help the prosecution.

 Contact a Weston Domestic Violence Arrest Attorney for Help